spidasoftware/schema/doc/apis/analysisAPI.md

 ### Callbacks

-When an analysis is done a POST request is made to the `callbackUrl` with the complete job json in the body.
-The analysis results will be in the job `output` section.
+When CEE finishes one analysis job, a POST request is made to the `callbackUrl` with the complete job json in the body.
+The analysis results can be retrieved from the job `output` property.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------